 For farmers to become the agent for this change, they must have the information they need to manage this transition, a common understanding of the impact they are having over time, and a strong business case for change.

 The Global Farm Metric framework provides a consistent way to measure whole-farm impacts.
-Farmers and farm consultants can use this to improve their understanding of sustainability, identify where further information may need to be gathered and better environmental, social and economic outcomes.
+Farmers and farm consultants can use this to improve their understanding of sustainability, identify where further information may need to be gathered and create better environmental, social and economic outcomes.

 Consistent measurement of impacts creates a baseline of farm-level data that can be used as evidence for certifiers, government and the supply chain.
 Governments, for example, can use this baseline to monitor progress towards sustainability goals; as the basis of farm support; to evidence the delivery of public goods; and to see the impact of policy.
 The finance and supply chain can similarly use this information as the basis of investment and loans and evidencing ESG progress.